UCSDTESC/tesc-events/README.md

 2. Navigate to the directory: `cd tesc-events/TescEvents`.
 3. Install PostgreSQL.
 See [installation instructions below](#installing-postgres).
 4. Create or overwrite the `appsettings.Development.json` file using [Sample appsettings.Development.json](#sample-appsettingsdevelopmentjson) as a template
+5. Create or overwrite the `.env` file using [Sample .env](#sample-env) (this is used for the database running in Docker)
-5. Fill out the `appsettings.Development.json` file.
+6. Fill out the `appsettings.Development.json` file.
-6. Run containerized services (e.g. PostgreSQL): `docker compose up -d`.
+7. Run containerized services (e.g. PostgreSQL): `docker compose up -d`.
-7. Restore NuGet packages with: `dotnet restore`.
+8. Restore NuGet packages with: `dotnet restore`.
-8. Install Entity Framework Core tools: `dotnet tool install --global dotnet-ef`.
+9. Install Entity Framework Core tools: `dotnet tool install --global dotnet-ef`.
-9. Verify the EF Core CLI is correctly installed: `dotnet ef`.
+10. Verify the EF Core CLI is correctly installed: `dotnet ef`.
-10. Initialize the database: `dotnet ef database update`.
+11. Initialize the database: `dotnet ef database update`.
-11. Start the project: `dotnet run`.
+12. Start the project: `dotnet run`.

 #### Installing Postgres